A splint is a piece of medical equipment used to keep an injured body part from moving and to protect it from any further damage.

-The first thing you will need to make a splint is something rigid (hard to bend) in order to stabilize the fracture.
-This could be a rolled-up newspaper, a heavy stick, a board or plank, or a rolled-up towel.
-If you are using something with sharp edges or something that might cause splinters, such as a stick or board, be sure to pad it by wrapping it in cloth.
+If you’re using something with sharp edges or something that might cause splinters, such as a stick or board, be sure to pad it well by wrapping it in cloth.
+Proper padding can also help reduce additional pressure on the injury.

-You will also need something to fasten the splint in place.
+You’ll also need something to fasten the homemade splint in place.
 Shoelaces, belts, ropes, and strips of cloth will work.
 Medical tape can also be used if you have it.

-Attend to any bleeding before you attempt to place the splint.
+Attend to bleeding, if any, before you attempt to place the splint.
 You can stop the bleeding by putting pressure directly on the wound.

-For example, if you are splinting a forearm, place the rigid support item under the forearm.
+For example, if you’re splinting a forearm, place the rigid support item under the forearm.
 Then, tie or tape it to the arm just below the wrist and above the elbow.

 Avoid placing ties directly over the injured area.
 You should fasten the splint tightly enough to hold the body part still, but not so tightly that the ties will cut off the person’s circulation.

 If the extremities begin to appear pale, swollen, or tinged with blue, loosen the ties that are holding the splint.

 If the injured person complains that the splint is causing pain, try loosening the ties a little.
-Then, check that no ties were placed directly over an injury.
+Then check that no ties were placed directly over an injury.